To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 This doesn’t mean you’re locked into a two-year contract with Verizon though, so there are no early termination fees.
 Other perks of Verizon Device Payment are no activation fees and no finance charges.

-It’s tough to beat T-Mobile’s price and performance; the trouble is they might not cover your area.
+It’s tough to beat T-Mobile’s price and performance.
+The trouble is they might not cover your area.
 T-Mobile pros?
 They got rid of their annual contracts so you can end your service whenever you want.
-They offer unlimited talk, text and data at a reasonable price.
+They offer unlimited talk, text, and data at a reasonable price.
+T-Mobile recently acquired Sprint so they now service those customers as well.

 Before going with T-Mobile, we suggest asking around to see how they perform in your local area.